dotnet/docs/docs/core/testing/unit-testing-mstest-getting-started.md

 - [MSTest.TestFramework](https://www.nuget.org/packages/MSTest.TestFramework): Contains the attributes and classes that are used to define MSTest tests.
 - [MSTest.TestAdapter](https://www.nuget.org/packages/MSTest.TestAdapter): Contains the test adapter that discovers and runs MSTest tests.
-- [MSTest.Analyzer](https://www.nuget.org/packages/MSTest.Analyzer): Contains the analyzer that helps you write high-quality tests.
+- [MSTest.Analyzers](https://www.nuget.org/packages/MSTest.Analyzers): Contains the analyzers that helps you write high-quality tests.

 We recommend that you don't install these packages directly into your test projects.
 Instead, you should install either: